Ernesto-B/miskar-worldbuilding/Worldbuilding/97 - DLC/Aetheris Isles/00 - Aetheris Isles.md

 * Lowborns: Laborers, miners, and farmers struggling to rise in society.

 ### Political/Social Ideology and Culture
-* Stormhold Martial Festival: A martial festival in the city of Stormhold (on [[Worldbuilding/97 - DLC/Aetheris Isles/Lore and Linked Info/Vorynth Island]]) featuring combat tournaments, honoring the island’s warrior tradition.
+* Stormhold Martial Festival: A martial festival in the city of Stormhold (on [[Vorynth Island]]) featuring combat tournaments, honoring the island’s warrior tradition.
 * Triune Harmony Festival: Celebrated when the Sea, Sky, and Stone Pillars are believed to align (symbolically or astrologically).
 Each city organizes a day of rituals, culminating in shared feasts and performances that bring the islands together.
-During the festival, the [[Worldbuilding/97 - DLC/Aetheris Isles/Lore and Linked Info/Floatstone Towers]] are adorned with lights and banners representing [[Worldbuilding/97 - DLC/Aetheris Isles/Lore and Linked Info/The Three Pillars]].
+During the festival, the [[Floatstone Towers]] are adorned with lights and banners representing [[The Three Pillars]].
 Special prayers are conducted to honor their unity.

 ### Trade and Economics
 * Cultural Exports: Despite their relative isolation, the archipelago is famous for exporting advanced navigation instruments, floatstone-powered curiosities, and rare sky-farmed spices and fruits.